alphagov/govuk_publishing_components/docs/analytics/analytics.md

 Argument | Description
 ---------|------------
-`category` (required) | Typically the object that was interacted with, eg "JavaScript error" `action` (required) | The type of interaction, eg a Javascript error message `options` (optional) | Optional parameters to further describe event
+`category` (required) | Typically the object that was interacted with, eg "JavaScript error" `action` (required) | The type of interaction, eg a JavaScript error message `options` (optional) | Optional parameters to further describe event

 Option | Description
 -------|------------
 `page`  | Useful for sending the URL when `window.location` has been updated using JavaScript since the Analytics tracking object was created
-`label` | Useful for categorising events, eg Javascript error source `value` | Values must be non-negative.
+`label` | Useful for categorising events, eg JavaScript error source `value` | Values must be non-negative.
 Useful to pass counts, eg error happened 5 times `nonInteraction` | Defaults to false.
 When set the event will not affect bounce rate